aafulei/cppp5e/02-variables-and-basic-types/README.md

 **Answer:**

+(a) legal - top-level const can be ignored in assignment

+(b) illegal - low-level const cannot be ignored in assignment

+(c) illegal - trying to point to a const `int` using a pointer-to-non-const

+(d) illegal - `p3` is a const pointer, and thus cannot be assigned

+(e) illegal - `p2` is a const pointer, and thus cannot be assigned

+(f) illegal - `ic` is a const `int`, and thus cannot be assigned

 ### Exercise 2.30

 > For each of the following declarations indicate whether the object being declared has top-level or low-level `const`.